apptentive/apptentive-ios/README.md

 #### Metrics

-Metrics provide insight into exactly where people begin and end interactions with your app and with feedback, ratings, and surveys.
-You can enable and disable metrics on your app settings page on [Apptentive](https://apptentive.com).
+Metrics provide insight into how people are engaging with your app, and exactly which Apptentive events and interactions are being used.

 #### Sample Application